How to Install Free SSL with Let's Encrypt on Ubuntu

 Automatic Certificate Renewal

 Let's Encrypt certificates expire after 90 days.
 Certbot installs a systemd timer that runs twice daily and renews any certificate within 30 days of expiry.
-In most cases, this timer works without any intervention.
-However, the renewal process requires a reload step that is easy to miss.
+On most systems, this timer runs without any intervention.
+However, the renewal process includes a reload step that is easy to overlook.

 Check that the timer is active: